lingui/js-lingui/website/docs/ref/loader.md

 # Webpack Loader

 The Webpack loader compiles catalogs on the fly.
-In summary, the `lingui compile` command isn't needed when using this loader.
+It replaces the `lingui compile` command: with the loader, you can `import` po files directly, instead of running `lingui compile` and `import`ing its output.

 ## Installation